anatawa12/AvatarOptimizer/.docs/content/docs/tutorial/basic-usage/index.md

 Reduce polygons with BlendShapes which shrink parts of the body {#remove-mesh-by-blendshape}
 ---

-By removing polygons which are hidden by clothes or something, you can reduce rendering load, BlendShape processing load, etc. without affecting the appearance so much.
+By removing polygons which are hidden by clothes or something, you can reduce rendering cost, BlendShape processing cost, etc. without affecting the appearance so much.
 To make this easier, AvatarOptimizer allows you to remove polygons with BlendShapes for shrinking parts of the body, which many avatars have!

 Let's add `Remove Mesh By BlendShape` to Body Mesh!